ando11235/aiPiCar/README.md

 * Run Training Model
 * Convert Output to Edge TPU's tflite Format

-Once model training was complete, we were able to test the live camera feed against the same objects in real time using the following code:
+Once model training was complete, we were able to test the live camera feed against the same objects in real time:

-# Code Chunk for display objects with model

 <img src="Pictures/model_detection.png" width="70%">